jrsharp/jrsharp.github.io/_posts/2016-10-10-bare-metal-macintosh-programming-part-2.markdown

 ## Relocatable code

-The other thing to note about executing our code in memory is to ensure that it is as relocatable as possible.  (this was also true for our first demo, but less significant given its size)  We want our compiler/linker to produce code that can be executed from any location in memory, now that we rely on `NewPtr` to set up our memory for us.
+The other thing to note about executing our code in memory is to ensure that it is relocatable.  (this was also true for our first demo, but less significant given its size)  We want our compiler/linker to produce code that can be executed from any location in memory, now that we rely on `NewPtr` to set up our memory for us.

 First, we want to be using PC-relative addressing wherever we can.
 It appears that gcc for m68k has evolved a fair bit through the years, leaving some gaps